 As an architecture student, you don’t need to sacrifice your social life especially if there are other architecture students who relate with you.
 There are also other people outside architecture who understand and may even study with you or work with you.
 The point of having a social life is to be social, it doesn’t necessarily mean it has to be done in parties.

 You may want to check out: Best Advice I Received in Architecture School

 You can get enough sleep if you don’t rely on caffeine for energy

 We’ve heard people say they’ve been dependent on caffeine and if you’re one of those, it’s not too late to withdraw.
-Drinking caffeinated drinks may help during “emergency cases” when the deadline is tomorrow but I still do believe that the best energy to get is that from sleep.
+Drinking caffeinated drinks may help during “emergency cases” when the deadline is tomorrow, but I still do believe that the best energy to get is that of sleep.

-Take power naps if you can, and if you’re afraid you won’t wake up with the alarm then maybe have a friend work with you if you’re dorming to help wake you up?
+Take power naps if you can.
+If you’re afraid you won’t wake up with the alarm then maybe have a friend work with you if you’re in a dorm to help wake you up?
 Or ask a family member if you’re at home?
 It’s much healthier and you’ll feel more refreshed if you’re awake with energy from a power nap as opposed to being awake from all the coffee but your mind feels drained like a zombie from the lack of sleep.

 If you still think it’s impossible to get enough sleep as an architecture student, I’m telling you, it’s not.
 It’s not easy, but it’s not impossible.

 Don’t get sucked into the culture of working 24/7

 I was massively burnt out through half of architecture school and it was because I was attending architecture classes in the morning and doing architecture work at night on the weekdays, and still do some architecture work on the weekends.
 Add to that some organization works through the week, and some meetings on the weekends.